 Being able to identify these things and being able to compare your actual results versus a variety of benchmarks produces powerful analytical results.
 Using advanced DAX in Power BI makes this far more intuitive to bring together.
 Consumers are going to be very impressed with the type of analytical work that you’ll ultimately be able to throw together pretty fast inside of Power BI.

-If you want to see how you can solve other analytical scenarios just like this one, check out my Solving Analytical Scenarios course at Enterprise DNA Online.
+If you want to see how you can solve other analytical scenarios just like this one, check out my Solving Analytical Scenarios course at Enterprise DNA On-Demand.
 I look to solve as many common scenarios as I can within this one course.